Beecher Mausoleum

 “The beauty, elegance, durability, strength and sacredness of purpose will be unsurpassed anywhere,” proclaimed an article in the Oct.
 25, 1912 Beecher Herald.
 “The building itself can never be destroyed by storm or fire, as there is no wood in its construction.”

-Efforts are ongoing to preserve the status and stature of the Beecher Mausoleum; to pay homage to those whose initial idea to built it, to the souls whose remains are contained within it, and to the community for which it serves.
+Efforts are ongoing to preserve the status and stature of the Beecher Mausoleum, to pay homage to those whose initial idea it was to build it, to the souls whose remains are contained within it, and to the community which it serves.

 In 1998, the Will County Historic Preservation Commission deemed the Beecher Mausoleum a historic landmark.